tus/tus-node-server/packages/server/README.md

 ### Example: access control

 Access control is opinionated and can be done in different ways.
-This examples is psuedo-code for what it could look like with JSON Web Tokens.
+This example is psuedo-code for what it could look like with JSON Web Tokens.

 ```js
 const { Server } = require("@tus/server");